Atlogit/atlomy_chat/cline_docs/New Architecture System Docs/sentence_processing_flow.md

 ## Overview

 This document explains how the system handles text processing at the sentence level, particularly focusing on how it maintains accuracy when dealing with sentences that span multiple lines or when single lines contain parts of multiple sentences.
+It also details how citations are handled within this flow.

 ## Processing Flow